Karseca/DevOps/devoops/README.md

   # pip install MySQL-python

-  After install you can test it like this:
+  After install you can test it...

   Acess python command line

 ```bash
    # python
 ```

+While in the python command line write down the following

 ```python
      >>> import MySQLdb